Raise A Suilen: First album and stage play (2020–present)

 Raise A Suilen's first album Era was released on August 19, 2020; after topping the Oricon Daily Chart for August 18 with 15,420 sales, it ranked second on the Weekly Albums Chart.
 Era also ranked 86th on Billboard Japan's best-selling albums of 2020 and 94th on its Hot Albums of the year.
 Later in the week on August 22 and 23, the band performed on the second and third days of the BanG Dream!
 8th Live, respectively titled The Depths and Special Live: Summerly Tone, at Fuji-Q Highland Conifer Forest.
 The Depths saw the band perform every song from Era and debut the new song "Sacred world".
 At Special Live: Summerly Tone, RAS was the backing band for Pastel Palettes' Ami Maeshima, and the show concluded with Raychell and Roselia's Aina Aiba joining Poppin'Party for the encore.
 "Sacred world", released as the band's fifth single on October 21, is used as the opening theme song for the show Assault Lily Bouquet; the single's coupling tracks "Reigning" and "R・I・O・T" are renditions from The Stage.

 A sequel show to Rausch und/and Craziness was held at Yokohama Arena on February 22, 2021, with an online show known as Rausch und/and Craziness -interlude- taking place on December 12, 2020.
 The band's sixth single "mind of Prominence" was released on January 27, 2021.
 The two songs on RAS' April 21-bound seventh single "Exist"—the titular track and "Embrace of light"—were featured as theme music for Bushiroad's Joran: The Princess of Snow and Blood.
 In May and June, the band held its first concert tour, known as Raise A Suilen Zepp Tour 2021 "Be Light", with three shows at Zepp Haneda (May 22), Zepp Nagoya (June 2), and Zepp Namba (June 30); an encore tour took place at Zepp Sapporo (November 12), Zepp Fukuoka (November 26), and KT Zepp Yokohama (December 4).
 RAS and Morfonica performed at the BanG Dream!
 9th Live, subtitled Mythology, at Fuji-Q Highland Conifer Forest on September 4–5.
 The band's eighth single "Domination to world" came out later that month.

 RAS' Repaint show was held on February 7, 2022 at Zepp DiverCity.
 Fear, and Loathing in Las Vegas was a guest act, and the two groups also collaborated for a song of the same name that was composed by FALILV and performed by RAS.
 "Repaint" was released digitally on February 26 and was included on the band's ninth single "Coruscate -DNA-", which was released on April 27.
 A sequel to Mythology came on June 18 followed by a solo performance Overkill the next day, both at Fuji-Q Highland Conifer Forest.
-The band will also perform at Rock in Japan Festival 2022 at Soga Sports Park on August 13, followed by the Summer Sonic Festival at Zozo Marine Stadium a week later.
+The band also performed at Rock in Japan Festival 2022 at Soga Sports Park on August 13, followed by the Summer Sonic Festival at Zozo Marine Stadium a week later.